Welcome to Camelot

 Home Inspection Services

-pre-sale evaluation of single and multi-family residential properties in and around Lompoc, CA. Camelot inspects both new and preowned homes, condominiums,
+pre-sale evaluation of single and multi-family residential properties in Paso Robles, CA and surrounding areas.
+Camelot inspects both new and preowned homes, condominiums,

 townhomes, duplexes, manufactured homes (aka

 mobile homes), modular homes, and small commercial properties.
-At Camelot, we strive to provide home buyers in Lompoc with a
+At Camelot, we strive to provide the home buyer with a

 level of service that matches the significance of the purchase they are about to make - in all probability the single largest investment